Online Schools are respected and a great way to earn your degree while still keeping your day job and family obligations.

 Some online universities show their corporate ties with partnership pages on their websites.
-If the school offers job placement resources, its partnered businesses are usually featured employers.
-Other online universities are affiliated with traditional campuses.
+If the school offers job placement resources, the businesses are usually featured as employers.
+Other online universities are part of a traditional campus.
 If you choose this type of online school, you’ll likely have access to career fairs with partnered businesses.

-Online universities that have good reputations are also linked to government organizations.
-Public agencies such as the Federal Bureau of Investigations, the Department of Defense and the Department of Homeland Security often partner with reputable schools to cultivate talented information assurance professionals in the growing field of cybersecurity.
+Additionally, online universities that have good reputations link to government organizations.
+Public agencies such as the Federal Bureau of Investigations, the Department of Defense, and the Department of Homeland Security often partner with reputable schools to cultivate talented information assurance professionals in the growing field of cybersecurity.
 An online school that offers internships with public sector agencies or private businesses usually qualifies as reputable.

 Enrolling in an online college or university is a big commitment.
-If you’re still not sure that your chosen school has a good reputation in your professional area of interest, ask someone about it.
-If you’re working in your preferred career field already, ask a trusted hiring manager about how he or she views job candidates who have degrees from the school.
+So, if you’re still not sure that your chosen school has a good reputation in your professional area of interest, ask someone about it.
+And if you’re working in your preferred career field already, ask a trusted hiring manager about how he or she views job candidates who have degrees from the school.
 If you want to switch careers, contact an HR person who supports that career field to ask them about the school’s reputation.